Fluidized Therapy (Fluidotherapy)

 -

-Aetna considers fluidized therapy experimental and investigational for all other indications (e.g., carpal tunnel syndrome, limb edema after stroke, re-warming hypothermic subjects, and rheumatoid arthritis) because of insufficient evidence in the peer-reviewed literature for indications other than the ones listed above.
+Aetna considers fluidized therapy experimental, investigational, or unproven for all other indications (e.g., breast cancer-related lymphedema, carpal tunnel syndrome, limb edema after stroke, re-warming hypothermic subjects, and rheumatoid arthritis) because of insufficient evidence in the peer-reviewed literature for indications other than the ones listed above.

 -